marctrem/usbarmory-wiki-fork/Hardware-security-features-(Mk-II).md

 # i.MX6UL/i.MX6ULZ System-on-Chip

-The following table summarizes the available hardware security features, depending on the possible USB armory Mk II variants.
+The following table summarizes the available hardware security features, depending on the possible USB armory Mk II [variants](https://github.com/f-secure-foundry/usbarmory/wiki/Models-(Mk-II)) for information on available variants.

 The standard retail version opts for a faster (900 MHz) i.MX6ULZ SoC, compared to the i.MX6UL (528 MHz), with the main trade-off of lack of OTF DRAM